 Trócaire is the official overseas development agency of the Catholic Church in Ireland.

-We work with some of the world’s poorest people, supporting communities and delivering long-term change to people’s lives.
+We work with communities in the developing world to deliver long-term positive change to people’s lives.

 In Ireland, we raise awareness about the causes of poverty through our outreach programmes in the education sector, through parish networks, and through our public campaigns and advocacy work.